3 days in Faro itinerary: old town and hidden gems

 This season also marks the least amount of rain, with between 0-0.5 inches falling throughout each.
 July is the driest of the year, sometimes with no rainfall at all.

 The shoulder months of April, May, and October are also great times to visit.
-Not only is the weather still warm, but with that, the boutique hotel prices will be less expensive as they are outside the touristy season.
+Not only is the weather still warm, but with that, the majority of the boutique hotel prices are less expensive than usual, as they are outside the touristy season.

-Lastly, the winter season runs from November until February.
-Average temperatures range from 55-60°F, with highs of 67°F and lows of 47°F.
+Lastly, winter runs from November until February.
+Average temperatures range from 55-60 °F, with highs of 67 °F and lows of 47 °F.

 January is usually the coldest month to visit Faro.
 Rainfall is at its highest this time of year, with between 2–3 inches falling throughout each month.
 With 3.2 inches, November is the wettest month of the year.

-If you’re traveling to the Algarve from Lisbon get ready to relax, as we’ll cover our 3-day itinerary which we feel gives the best experience of Faro.
+If you’re travelling to the Algarve from Lisbon, get ready to relax, as we’ll cover my 3-day itinerary, which I feel gives the best experience of Faro.

 Day 1 in Faro

-Arriving for the first day in Faro, today will be about exploring the very best sights of the town.
-Check out Demo House for an convenient stay.
+Arriving for the first day in Faro, today will be about exploring the best sights of the town.
+Check out Faro Boutique Hotel or even Demo House for a convenient stay.

-This area is full of medieval streets and impressive architecture.
-After a stroll, head to the Arco da Vila which is located in the old district.
+This area is full of mediaeval streets and impressive architecture.
+After a stroll, head to the Arco da Vila, which is located in the old district.

 It marks the entrance of the old quarters and is also close to the giant Moorish walls that engulf the old town.

-After, take a bus to the north of Faro where we’ll explore the Igreja do Carmo church.
+After, take a bus to the north of Faro, where you can explore the Igreja do Carmo church.

-With a chapel made out of bones and skulls of the former monk inhabitants, you can spend some time at this stunning church and really take in its unique architectural style.
+With a chapel made from bones and skulls of the former monk inhabitants, you can spend some time at this stunning church and really take in its unique architectural style.

-After, go out for an evening meal at one of the restaurants (Se7e Pedras is popular), then the night is then yours to enjoy as you please.
+After, go out for an evening meal at one of the restaurants (Se7e Pedras is popular), and then the night is yours to enjoy as you please.

 Day 2 in Faro

-Waking up early, we’ll be leaving early to catch the bus to Lagos.
+Wake up early and leave early to catch the bus to Lagos.

 Around 2.5 hours from Faro, this beautiful coastal town is home to some of the most stunning beaches in the Algarve.

-Upon arrival, we’ll head straight to Batata beach to enjoy the mid-day sun, and also for a chance to surf if you want.
+Upon arrival, head straight to Batata Beach to enjoy the midday sun, and also for a chance to surf if you like.

 After lounging for a few hours, be sure to grab some lunch at the close-by Mar Restaurante e Bar for some well-presented and tasty food.